 Hunger is not just about food.
 Hunger is inseparably germane to a nexus of issues, including: among other things - climate change.
 As an organization committed to growth through learning, we pay close attention to these issues.
 In order to end hunger, it is imperative for us all to be 1) conscientious about conservation, 2) respect the environment and ecosystem, and 3) know and appreciate our ever-changing world.

-OUR GOAL: To end hunger, achieve food security, improve nutrition, and promote sustainable agriculture for everybody,, but especially for the most isolated and vulnerable.
+OUR GOAL: To end hunger and food waste, achieve food security, improve nutrition, and promote sustainable agriculture for everyone, but especially for the most isolated and vulnerable.